Boxing career of Manny Pacquiao: Pacquiao vs. Márquez I

-Super-featherweight
+Super featherweight

 Pacquiao vs. Morales I

-On March 19, 2005, Pacquiao moved up to the super-featherweight (or junior-lightweight) division of 130 pounds to fight another Mexican legend and three-division world champion Érik Morales, for the vacant WBC International and vacant IBA super-featherweight titles.
+On March 19, 2005, Pacquiao moved up to the super featherweight division of 130 pounds to fight another Mexican legend and three-division world champion Érik Morales, for the vacant WBC International and vacant IBA super featherweight titles.
 The fight took place at the MGM Grand Garden Arena, Las Vegas.
 In this fight, Pacquiao sustained a cut over his right eye from an accidental clash of heads in the fifth round.
 He lost the twelve-round match by a unanimous decision from the judges.
 All three scorecards read 115–113 for Morales.

-On September 10, 2005, Pacquiao knocked Héctor Velázquez out in six rounds at Staples Center in Los Angeles to capture the WBC International super-featherweight title, which he went on to defend five times.
+On September 10, 2005, Pacquiao knocked Héctor Velázquez out in six rounds at Staples Center in Los Angeles to capture the WBC International super featherweight title, which he went on to defend five times.
 On the same card, his rival Morales fought Zahir Raheem and lost via unanimous decision in the main event.

 Pacquiao vs. Morales II

-Despite Morales's loss to Raheem, Pacquiao got matched up against him in a rematch which took place on January 21, 2006, at the Thomas & Mack Center in Las Vegas.
+Despite Morales' loss to Raheem, Pacquiao got matched up against him in a rematch which took place on January 21, 2006, at the Thomas & Mack Center in Las Vegas.
 During the fight, Morales escaped being knocked down twice, once in the second round by holding onto the ropes and once in the sixth by falling on the referee.
 Pacquiao eventually stopped Morales in the tenth with a TKO, the first time Morales was stopped in his boxing career.

 Pacquiao vs. Larios

-On July 2, 2006, Pacquiao defended his WBC International title against Óscar Larios, a two-time super-bantamweight champion who had moved up two weight divisions to fight Pacquiao.
+On July 2, 2006, Pacquiao defended his WBC International title against Óscar Larios, a two-time super bantamweight champion who had moved up two weight divisions to fight Pacquiao.
 Pacquiao won the fight via unanimous decision, knocking down Larios two times in the twelve-round bout at the Araneta Coliseum in Quezon City, Philippines.
 The three judges respectively scored the fight 117–110, 118–108, and 120–106.

 On July 3, 2006, the day after winning the fight against Larios, President Gloria Macapagal Arroyo personally bestowed the Order of Lakandula with the rank of "Champion for Life" (Kampeon Habambuhay) and the plaque of appreciation upon Pacquiao in a simple ceremony at the Presidential Study of Malacañang Palace.